danitrave/SCALT/docs/source/intro.rst

 1. a **report** file in HTML format reporting a collection of plots that summarize the results of the experiment;
 2. a table in TSV format highlighting the classification outcome for each singular cell;
 3. a directory containing additional results and metadata originated from the analysis.
-By default, the name of the directory is **results_directory**.
+By default, the name of the directory is **output**.